 Mathematics Learning Center (aka the Math Help Room)

-If students find they need more assistance with MTH, MTE or STT courses, Tutoring Services in 032 Dunbar Library will help them find a tutor.
-Unlike the Mathematics Learning Center, there is a charge for tutoring (though exceptions are possible in certain situations).
+If students find they need more assistance with MTH, MTE or STT courses, Tutoring Services in 122 Student Success Center will help them find a tutor.

 Online Math Resources